Field Day 2022 AAR

 I eventually deployed three antennas.
 The two in this image, a J-Pole for 2m/70cm and the doublet for HF.
 I also deployed the Chameleon MPAS 2.0 vertical later in the day.

 All of that took about an hour and a half to complete.
 I was then ready to settle in, so The Girl and I walked over to Greg’s Place to socialize a little.
-She needed a walk (and really wanted to hunt the hammocks that litter the dry lake bed) and so did I. I was hot and sweaty and knew that a shower was going to be really good that evening.
+She needed a walk (and really wanted to hunt the hummocks that litter the dry lake bed) and so did I. I was hot and sweaty and knew that a shower was going to be really good that evening.
 I checked in with my friends, who were still working on their camp, and then proceeded on to the next camp, Tom’s place.

 Tom was setup and relaxing in his tent, but roused when we approached and came out to visit and play with Sera.
 Like all canines, Sera knows dog-people and readily takes up with Tom.
 As we visited, Greg rode over on his motorcycle and we continued to visit until it got dusky.